 Defamation laws aim at protecting people’s reputations and character from unfair and unjust attacks.
 In practice, defamation laws aim to hinder free speech to protect public figures or powerful individuals from hateful speech and scrutiny.

+In these instances, the person who makes the ill-advised comments will face a defamation suit.
 Typically the defamation laws focus on the aftereffects of the comment and the tone in which they are delivered.
 If the attack is violent and has the intent of damaging someone’s reputation or their career a defamation proceeding will commence.